 Discussed and adopted at UVA Board Meeting, August 15, 2016

-Whereas, it is a goal of the State of California to achieve a 75% diversion rate on a state-wide level, and for each jurisdiction to achieve at least a 50% diversion rate.
+Whereas, it is a goal of the State of California to achieve a 75% diversion rate by 2020 on a state-wide level, and for each jurisdiction to achieve at least a 50% diversion rate.

 It is therefore the Policy of the UVA Board that the Agency shall strive to achieve a local diversion rate of 75%, while providing cost effective services that are requested by our customers.
 If opportunities arise to purse diversion programs exceeding the 75% goal, they may be investigated, but diversion programs that do not result in significant volume reductions or are not cost effective should not be pursued.